Ghana to run short of diesel by end of April – Edward Bawa warns

 He said the central bank must be able to “guarantee a continuous supply of foreign exchange at a fixed price” warning: “If we are not able to do that and do not look at other ways of finding diesel post-April 22, by the beginning of May, and that is 1 May, Ghana will run short of a lot of fuel, particularly diesel and diesel is definitely linked to public transport”.

 “If you look at all the vehicles that carry food from farm gates to the marketplace they use diesel.
 Most of the passenger vehicles use diesel.
-So, what it would then mean is that the people who would be hit hardest would be vulnerable”, he noted.
+So, what it would then mean is that the people who would be hit hardest would be the vulnerable,” he noted.